BoBch27/firevault_go/README.md

 ```go
 newOptions := options.SkipValidation("name")
 ```
 - `AllowEmptyFields` - Returns a new `Options` instance that allows to specify which field paths should ignore the "omitempty" rules.
-Does not apply to the `Delete` method.
+Only applies to the `Validate`, `Create` and `Update` methods.
 	- *Expects*:
 		- path: A varying number of `string` values (using dot separation) used to select field paths.
 	- *Returns*: